SOLR Security with ManifoldCF

 Setup ManifoldCF: -

-Open command prompt and use start.bat to start ManifoldCF as shown below
+- Open the command prompt and use start.bat to start ManifoldCF as shown below

 This will start ManifoldCF- required services running and desired connection types properly registered